 If the company is required by law to allow others to access the personal information in the company’s files, the company will comply with the law (for example, compliance with court orders, subpoenas, or governmental investigations).
-The company will also allow law enforcement agencies access to personal information in order to cooperate with such investigations.
+The company will also allow law enforcement agencies access to personal information to cooperate with such Investigations.

-This company uses reasonable measures to dispose of personal information.
-Personal information is usually disposed of by shredding or burning documents, erasing electronic files by means that make the files unreadable or undecipherable, or by eradicating personal information from documents or electronic files in ways that make the personal information unreadable.
-The length of time that files are maintained is dictated by the Texas Real Estate Commission (TREC), the IRS, and other regulatory agencies.
+Personal are not to destroy documents without permission of management.
+The company uses reasonable measures to dispose of personal information.
+Personal information is usually disposed of by shredding or burning documents, erasing electronic files by means that make the files unreadable or undecipherable, or by eradicating personal information from documents or electronic files in ways that make the personal information Unreadable.

 If this company erroneously reports information to a consumer reporting agency, the company will act to correct the information in the company’s records and request the reporting agency to correct the information in its records promptly after the company has learned and determined that the report was in error.